surifirstpin/biplus_documentation/version.3/Reports.md

 ##  Format

  **Format** enables different type of number format to the measure field value.
-Following are the list of number formats supported by BiPlus :
+Following are the list of number formats supported by AcuBi:

 |  Example | Description |
 |  ------ | :------ |